klekkala/bb_blue_api/Readme.md

 This repository consists of easy­-to-­use APIs for the hardware on the ​Beaglebone Blue.
 These APIs will be rewritten from the original Strawson APIs which were written for the Strawson Robotics Cape which used the Cape's hardware by the userspace drivers and mmap.
 On the other hand, Beaglebone Blue APIs uses kernel-API approach to use the Beaglebone Blue hardware.
 Currently testing for the sensors with the kernel drivers is under progress.

-##Testing using Beaglebone Black and Robotics Cape

-Robotics Cape mainly uses the following sensors:

-1. MPU-9150 9 axix IMU
-2. BMP-180 Pressure sensor
+Beaglebone Blue comes with the following features:

+1. 2+2 LED and Button for easy operation
+2. 9-Axis IMU: Invensense MPU-9250
+3. Barometer: Bosch BMP280
+4. 4 H-Bridge DC Motors Controllers 1.2A each(PWM supported)
+5. I2C, SPI, UART support for external devices
+6. Supports Orange and Spektrum DSM2 Satellite Receivers
+7. 3 channel ADC support
-3. TI-eQEP Rotatory encoders
+8. 3 TI-eQEP Rotatory encoders + 1 PRU enabled PRU
+9. 8-Channel Servo/ESC Output enabled by PRU
+10. 6V 4A Regulated Power Supply to Protect Servos
+11. 2 Cell Lipo Charging, Balancing, and Protection
+12. 6-16V DC Input Jack to Power BBB and Charge LiPo Battery

 More info and detailed approach on how these sensors can be installed on the 4.4 mainline is given in the wiki page.

-###Library functions
+##Library functions:
+___

+###Board API

 `int initialize_board();`

 initializes beaglebone blue by loading and initializing the necessary variables.

 Returns 0 on success.

+`int cleanup_board();`

+shuts down beaglebone blue by deleting and cleaning the necessary variables.

+Returns 0 on success.

 ___

+###IMU API

 `int initialize_imu(int sample_rate, signed char orientation[9]);`